 - Professional Member of the Australian Society of Archivists

-- Secretary, Aboriginal and Torres Strait Islander Special Interest Group (ATSI-SIG), Australian Society of Archivists
+- Member Aboriginal and Torres Strait Islander Special Interest Group (ATSI-SIG), Australian Society of Archivists

 Thorpe, K 2019, 'Transformative Praxis - Building Spaces for Indigenous Self-Determination in Libraries and Archives', In the Library With the Lead Pipe, vol. 2019.